blogs.sanpreetsingh.com

 That is where conflict begins.
 Not always in cruelty, but in interpretation.
 The conversation stops being about understanding and starts becoming about defence.
 Suddenly, tone sharpens.
 Old incidents get dragged in.
 Someone gets quiet.
 Someone gets frustrated.
 Someone feels unseen.
 And the original need gets buried under emotional smoke.

-That is why How Stress Affects Physical Closeness, Marriage Burnout Explained, and Why Communication Changes After Marriage matter so much around this topic.
 Couples are often not just dealing with intimacy.
-They are dealing with exhaustion, emotional backlog, and repeated misreading of each other’s intentions.
+They are dealing with exhaustion, emotional backlog, pressure, and repeated misreading of each other’s intentions.
+When the relationship is already tired, even a vulnerable sentence can sound like criticism.

 The Real Goal Is Not Fixing It Instantly